 - Your veterinarian may recommend a change in diet or adding gentle exercise to help him lose extra weight.

 - Switching from a collar to a harness may help to avoid applying extra pressure to your dog’s airway.

 - Having your dog’s teeth professionally cleaned can help eliminate harmful bacteria from your pet’s mouth and may help to prevent a number of other serious oral health and medical conditions.

 How long can a dog live with COPD?

 Though COPD in dogs is progressive and irreversible, proper treatment and regularly scheduled veterinary exams can help you and your vet successfully manage symptoms, and allow your pet to enjoy normal life expectancy - and better quality of life.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

-Is your cat having problems breathing or have you noticed symptoms of bronchitis?
+Is your dog having problems breathing or showing symptoms of COPD?
 Contact our Huntersville, Mecklenburg County vets right away to book an appointment.